4 Finance KPIs for Your Corporate Travel Program

 Rather than booking airfare, hotel, and car rental on different sites, your company’s road warriors can book everything from the same spot.
 When all traveling employees book their flights, hotels, and rental cars on one platform, your finance team doesn’t have to track down individual expense reports and receipts.
-They gain greater visibility into overall company travel spend , which can help them manage and adjust the budget according to actual behavior, not assumptions..
+They gain real-time financial and accounting visibility into overall company travel spend, which can help them manage and adjust the budget according to actual behavior, not assumptions..

 2. Percentage of bookings out of policy

 As part of your effort to better manage company travel, you and your colleagues likely established a corporate travel policy in part to help keep travel spending under control.
 If travelers don’t know about or don’t follow these guidelines, it’s probable that they’re spending more than they are supposed to.